Sexual arousal

 Sexual arousal (also known as sexual excitement) describes the physiological and psychological responses in preparation for sexual intercourse or when exposed to sexual stimuli.
 A number of physiological responses occur in the body and mind as preparation for sexual intercourse, and continue during intercourse.
-Male arousal will lead to an erection, and in female arousal, the body's response is engorged sexual tissues such as nipples, clitoris, vaginal walls, and vaginal lubrication.
+Male arousal leads to erection, cremaster reflex and pre-ejaculate; in female arousal, the body's response is engorged sexual tissues (such as nipples, clitoris, and vaginal walls), changes to the cervix, and vaginal lubrication.

-Mental stimuli and physical stimuli such as touch, and the internal fluctuation of hormones, can influence sexual arousal.
-Sexual arousal has several stages and may not lead to any actual sexual activity beyond a mental arousal and the physiological changes that accompany it.
-Given sufficient sexual stimulation, sexual arousal reaches its climax during an orgasm.
-It may also be pursued for its own sake, even in the absence of an orgasm.
+Sexual arousal has several stages and may not lead to any actual sexual activity after mental stimuli have brought about accompanying physiological changes.
+Physical stimuli, such as touch, and the internal fluctuation of hormones can influence sexual arousal.
+Given sufficient and appropriate sexual stimulation in the right context, sexual arousal intensifies to a high level and can precipitate an orgasm as part of the climax.
+Mental or physical stimulation may also be pursued for their own sake, even in the absence of orgasm.